ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/beamlines/Reflectomtery-IOC-INTER.md

 - Offset sign was incorrect
 - De-energise set incorrectly
 - Encoders were not set
     - This is due to running the conversion on simulated motors.
-Information added [to the motor migration wiki page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Migrating-Galil-motors-from-SECI-to-IBEX).

 --> [Ticket 5654](https://github.com/ISISComputingGroup/IBEX/issues/5654)